Shopify/shopify-api-js/docs/usage/customsessions.md

 // Create a new instance of the custom storage class const sessionStorage = new RedisStore();

-// Setup Shopify.Context with CustomSessionStorage
+// Setup config with CustomSessionStorage setConfig({
-Shopify.Context.initialize({
   API_KEY,
   API_SECRET_KEY,
   SCOPES,